lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Pressing the "Search" button will execute the search, resulting in the three-panel display.

-The right-hand plot, by default, will plot the first two columns of the table.
+**5. Manipulating the resulting plot**:  The right-hand plot, by default, will plot the first two columns of the table.
 To plot the flux against time, it is necessary to click on the "gear" icon, and select the "midPointTai-60000" for X and "psFlux" for Y as shown below.
 Note that the plotted flux is as measured in all filters.